 How do you store the buggy board when it’s not in use?

-You can store the board by securing it with a simple strap, and the buggy still handles really well.
-You can either store it very snugly, tucked under the backrest; or at a bit more of an angle, if the saddle is attached or the baby is reclined.
+Yes, you can store the board by securing it with a simple strap, and the buggy still handles really well, says Anna.
+“You can either store it very snugly, tucked under the backrest; or at a bit more of an angle, if the saddle is attached or the baby is reclined.
 You hardly notice the board when stored in either position, so this is a real plus.”